Levintsky/ML-tutorial/RL/Multi-Agent.md

 ## Legacy
 - M. Lauer and M. Riedmiller.
 An algorithm for distributed reinforcement learning in cooperative multi-agent systems.
 ICML'00
 - L. Matignon, G. J. Laurent, and N. Le Fort-Piat.
 Hysteretic q-learning: an algorithm for decentralized reinforcement learning in cooperative multi-agent teams.
 IROS'07
 - L. Busoniu, R. Babuska, and B. De Schutter.
-A comprehensive survey of multiagent reinforce- ment learning.
+A comprehensive survey of multiagent reinforcement learning.
 2008
 - L. Panait and S. Luke.
 Cooperative multi-agent learning: The state of the art.
 AAMAS'05